The Bay of Kotor

 Final thoughts

 That was a long post.
 Not even sure if anyone is reading this far.
 Either way, there is a lot to say about this extremely picturesque country.
-Between all 4 of us around 1200 photos were taken (even some of me which is rare) and I think that speaks for itself.
+Between all four of us around 1200 photos were taken (even some of me which is rare) and I think that speaks for itself.

 The cutest couple photographed at the restaurant at Mirista